varigence/docs/bimlflex/metadata-editors/bimlflex-tour.md

 uid: bimlflex-tour
 title: BimlFlex Tour
 ---
 # BimlFlex Tour

 The following sections describe the UI elements that make up an Entity Editor and how the features provide navigation and interaction.

 [!include[BimlFlex Toolbar](_incl-toolbar.md)]

 ## BimlFlex Menu

 The BimlFlex Menu provides quick navigation to the available editors and modeling tools.
 The menu is dynamic and automatically expands and hides based on the current size of the application window.
 If the menu is hidden you can use the button annotated below to open.

-**BimlFlex Menu**

 ![BimlFlex Menu](images/bfx-navigation-menu-01.png "BimlFlex Menu")